vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-verbal-memory-exercise-with-history.md

   and 216 as my highest score.
 Generally, scores around 150-200 are what I can achieve when paying full attention (no distraction) and if I don't make a careless error.

+* 2024-11-20: 131.0 points moving average, placing me at the 97.2th
+  percentile.
+Not much has changed qualitatively since 2024-10-15.
+The variation in my scores, on both the upper and lower end, may have reduced somewhat.